Skip to content

 Teaching Kitchen

-Teaching kitchen is a collaborative culinary learning experience hosted by Restaurant Associates with the goal of expanding food, culinary and nutrition literacy.
+Teaching Kitchens are a collaborative culinary learning experience hosted by Restaurant Associates with the goal of expanding food, culinary and nutrition literacy.

-Participants engage and collaborate with onsite culinary and registered dietitians.
-Participants complete this program with a better ability to plan and cook healthy meals at home.
-Furthermore, participants have reported increased frequency of cooking at home, reduction in mealtime stress and an increased appreciation for world cuisines and cultures.
+Participants in these classes receive hands-on experience in collaboration with onsite culinary experts and Registered Dietitians.
+Participants that complete these classes report having a better ability to plan and cook healthy meals at home, increased frequency of home cooking, reduction in mealtime stress, and an increased appreciation for world cuisines and cultures.

 Teaching Kitchen Logo